 The solutions are not in high concentration.
 They contain diluted products.
 Therefore, toxic side effects are very unlikely.
 The medications used in Biopuncture are manufactured by companies that guarantee the production quality of their products.
 Most of the solutions are made in Germany, under strict quality control regulations.
 Clinical studies on thousands of patients have confirmed the safety of solutions like Traumeel and Zeel.
 If you have a known allergy to lidocaine, procaine, or any substances please notify one of our doctors.
 At your initial visit, our doctors will explain biopuncture, substances used, and go over risks and what to expect after the treatment to ensure optimal safety and success of the treatments.

 What are the risks?

 It is clear that the physician who decides to use Biopuncture will always do so according to the latest technical and therapeutic standards.
 This includes correct injection technique and appropriate infectious precautions with disposable one-time use needles.
 The most common adverse effects after treatment are a small red area after injection or small bruise.
 You may also feel tired for 24 hours after treatment or symptoms may get worse but start to improve within 24 hours after the first treatment.
 Serious side effects are rare.

 To learn more about how we can help treat your chronic pain, the first step is to set-up your initial consult today!
-Please call our office at (425) 686-4498
+Please call our office at (425) 686-4498.